-This is the section in which students get the lowest scores on average, and many students report struggling with the length of the texts and the harsh time limit.
+Verbal Reasoning is the section where students get the lowest scores on average, and many students report struggling with the length of the texts and the harsh time limit.

 The questions take the form of logical puzzles from which you have to extract information.
 There is also a wide variety of question types, making it challenging to prepare for.
 DM is often a good place to dedicate extra revision time.

-QR tends to have the highest average score (remember, this is a general trend and your personal experience may differ completely.)
+Quantitative Reasoning tends to have the highest average score (remember, this is a general trend and your personal experience may differ completely).

 As QR is a test of your basic mathematical ability, students’ perceptions of this section vary.
 Those of you who breezed GCSE maths are likely to find this section easier.
 You need to assess your own maths skills honestly and allocate revision time accordingly.